 Financial instruments of the Company primarily include cash and cash equivalents, restricted cash, short-term investments, accounts receivable, long-term bank loans, Shareholder Loan (as defined in Note 15) and accounts payable.
 As of December 31, 2019 and 2018, the carrying values of cash and cash equivalents, restricted cash, accounts receivable and accounts payable approximated their fair values due to the short-term maturity of these instruments.
 The short-term investments represented the available-for-sale debt securities.
 The available-for-sale debt securities are recorded at fair value based on quoted prices in active markets with unrealized gain or loss recorded in other comprehensive loss.
 The long-term bank loans and Shareholder Loan approximate their fair value due to the fact that the related interest rates approximate the rates currently offered by financial institutions for similar debt instrument of comparable maturities.

 The Company applies ASC topic 820 ("ASC 820"), Fair Value Measurements and Disclosures, in measuring fair value.
-ASC 820 defines fair value, establishes a framework for measuring fair value and requires disclosures to be provided on fair value measurement.
-ASC 820 establishes a three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value as follows:
+ASC 820 defines fair value, establishes a framework for measuring fair value and except for number of shares and per share data)